ritviksahajpal/cavapy/README.md

 The currently available data is:

-CORDEX-CORE simulations (3 GCMs donwscaled with 2 RCMs for two RCPs) W5E5 and ERA5 reanalyses datasets
+-CORDEX-CORE simulations (3 GCMs donwscaled with 2 RCMs for two RCPs) -W5E5 and ERA5 reanalyses datasets
 Available variables are:

-Daily maximum temperature (tasmax)
+-Daily maximum temperature (tasmax)
-Daily minimum temperature (tasmin)
+-Daily minimum temperature (tasmin)
-Daily precipitation (pr)
+-Daily precipitation (pr)
-Daily relative humidity (hurs)
+-Daily relative humidity (hurs)
-Daily wind speed (sfcWind)
+-Daily wind speed (sfcWind)
-Daily solar radiation (rsds)
+-Daily solar radiation (rsds)

 ## Usage
 The function can be downloaded from the script folder and imported, for example, as follow: